Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Analysis of CT-MLE

 \section{Analysis of CT-MLE}

 We present the theoretical analysis of Algorithm~\ref{alg:alg1}.
-We begin by introducing the following regularity assumption, which summarizes all the conditions we impose on the system dynamics. \begin{assumption} The continuous-time system dynamics satisfy the following conditions: \begin{itemize}[leftmargin=*] \item The policy class $\Pi$, drift class $\mathcal{F}$, and diffusion class $\mathcal{G}$ are all finite. \item The reward function $b(x, u)$ and the initial state $\xini$ are known to the agent. \item The reward function is bounded: $0 \leq b(x, u) \leq 1$ for all $(x, u) \in \mathcal{X} \times \mathcal{U}$.
-Furthermore, for any trajectory $x(\cdot) \sim p_{f^*, g^*}(u, \xini)$, the cumulative reward is bounded as $\int_0^T b(x(t), u(x(t))) \, dt \leq 1$. \end{itemize} \end{assumption} \begin{remark} The finiteness assumption on $\Pi$, $\mathcal{F}$, and $\mathcal{G}$ is made to simplify the theoretical analysis, following prior works on sample complexity in discrete-time RL~\citep{wang2023benefits, wang2024model}.
-Our results can be extended to infinite model classes by replacing $\Pi$, $\mathcal{F}$, and $\mathcal{G}$ with their appropriate covering sets, without changing the core analysis~\citep{wang2023benefits, wang2024model}. \end{remark} \begin{remark} The boundedness assumption on $b$ is made for simplicity.
-For any general reward function $b$ satisfying $0 \leq b(x, u) \leq B_1$ and $\int_0^T b(x(t), u(x(t))) \, dt \leq B_2$, one can normalize the reward by defining $b' := b / \max(B_1, B_2)$ and apply the algorithm and analysis to $b'$. \end{remark}
+We begin by introducing the following regularity assumption, which summarizes all the conditions we impose on the system dynamics. \begin{assumption_i} The continuous-time system dynamics satisfy the following conditions: \begin{itemize}[leftmargin=*] \item The reward function $b(x, u)$ and the initial state $\xini$ are known to the agent. \item The reward function is bounded: $0 \leq b(x, u) \leq 1$ for all $(x, u) \in \mathcal{X} \times \mathcal{U}$.
+Furthermore, for any trajectory $x(\cdot) \sim p_{f^*, g^*}(u, \xini)$, the cumulative reward is bounded as $\int_0^T b(x(t), u(x(t))) \, dt \leq 1$. \end{itemize} \end{assumption_i}